 Virtualization Benefits in Manufacturing

-Virtualization is the next step forward in plant environments to minimize server downtime and increase ROI.
+Virtualization in manufacturing is the next step forward to minimize server downtime and increase ROI in plant environments.
 Traditional servers have numerous single points of failure.
-Having servers without virtualization can be costly and inefficient PCs and HMIs are prone to failure and can take considerable time to recover with can further reduce OEE.
+Servers without virtualization are costly and inefficient.
+PCs and HMIs are prone to failure and take time to recover, further reducing OEE.
 While virtualization has been more common in the office space, plant floor technologies are now being virtualized to further improve operational efficiencies.

 What is virtualization?

 Virtualization creates a virtual version of a device or resource, such as a server, storage device, network or even an operating system.
-It began gaining popularity a little over a decade ago but was primarily used in the IT space.
-However, manufacturers see how virtualization can be applicable in plant floor space as well.
+It gained popularity over a decade ago, primarily in IT.
+Manufacturers now see how virtualization can apply to the plant floor.

 Why switch to virtualization?